 Smartphone salt water damage.

 In particular, salt water is very detrimental, due to the build-up of sodium and oxidation.
 You should keep your smartphone bagged or on shore altogether when near the sea.
 Damage to smart phones is common once submerged in salt water.

-This is an obvious tip, but its value cannot be underestimated – don’t sit and watch your phone soak: extract it as quickly as you can, as safely as you can.
-You should obviously never endanger yourself (or others) to reach it, but you need to act fast if you can retrieve it.
+This is an obvious tip, but don’t underestimate its value.
+Don’t sit and watch your phone soak.
+Extract it as quickly as you can, as safely as you can.
+You should never endanger yourself, or others to reach it, but you need to act fast to retrieve it.

 Whatever you do, leave your phone switched off – if you turn it on, you can cause it to short circuit … and damage it beyond repair.
 Remove the battery and the SIM card, and try to keep the handset as still as possible (the more you move it, the more likely moisture will seep from one area to another).

 Dropped your phone in salt water?
 Okay – don’t panic.
 As salt is known to corrode the internal components, drop your phone into fresh water to wash the salt away.
 How long should you do this for?
 That depends: the longer your device was exposed to salt water, the longer the rinse should be.

 Salt water damaged smartphones corrode faster, ship to eProvided.

 Fresh water inside your smartphone is not the same as salt water.
 Salt water is much more damaging to the circuits inside your phone.
 Corrosion to the NAND chips, controller circuits and connections become extreme.

 Use a soft cloth (or tissue paper) and dry any excess moisture inside the phone.
 Move the tissue carefully, be gentle.
 Avoid letting lint or strips of tissue remain inside your smartphone after drying.

 Dig out the bag of rice.